Last Updated: June 20, 2026 This post was originally published in 2019 and has been updated to reflect current recommendations and travel conditions.

-I’ve been to Ireland 5 times (so far) and I’m starting to feel like a local in Dublin.
+I’ve been to Ireland 6 times (so far) and will always enjoy being in Dublin like a local.
 I have the good fortune to have some great Irish friends so going to Dublin is not a typical tourist experience.
 It’s almost like a homecoming.
 I’m picked up at the airport and driven around town like visiting royalty.
 The trip is mostly planned out with pub nights (almost every night), dinners and visits to local, worthwhile venues.
 It’s great fun and provides a very local perspective.

 Great advice!
 I would also recommend a visit to the Mummies of St Michan’s Church next time you are here!